Gisleburt/advent-of-code-2023/README.md

 $ cargo run -d 1 -p 2
 ```

-To use with your own input files (might be useful to see if I get the same answer but please don't cheat 😉) you can
-specify them like this:
+To use with arbitrary input files you can specify them like this:

 ```sh
 $ cargo run <input-file> -d <day> -p <part>